-Five (5) submissions were received from Government Agencies during the notification period for Modification 7 (Mod 7).
+Five [5] submissions were received from Government Agencies during the initial referral period for Modification 7 [Mod 7].
 Submissions were received from the following government agencies.

-- Ballina Shire Council:
+- Ballina Shire Council;

 - Office of Environment & Heritage;

 - Roads & Maritime Service;

 - Department of Primary Industries; and

 - Transport for NSW.

-In reviewing the suite of comments received within the government agency submissions, regard was made to the key issue being associated with the perimeter road and the subsequent integrated issues which were also associated with this point.
+In reviewing the suite of comments received within the government agency submissions, specific regard was made to the key issue being associated with the perimeter road and those matters integrated with this point.
 As Ballina Shire Council will be the consent authority for the future dwellings, it was deemed to be prudent to address this issue directly with Ballina Shire Council.
-Furthermore, the primary issues raised by other government agencies revolved around the same points initiated by Council.
+Furthermore, the primary issues raised by other government agencies revolved around points initiated by Council.

-Through a series of meetings coordinated with Ballina Shire Council to discuss the issues raised and the subsequent completion of further technical work and modifications to the proposed development, Council has identified subject to the design changes made and suitable conditions being imposed by the Department of Planning and Environment, Council does not object to the proposed modification.
-A copy of Council's letter responding to the latest design as included within this submission is provided within this documentation.
+Through a series of meetings coordinated with Ballina Shire Council to discuss the issues raised and the subsequent completion of further technical work and modifications to the proposed development, Council has identified subject to the design changes made and suitable conditions being imposed by the DPIE, Council does not object to the proposed modification.
+A copy of Council's correspondence responding to the latest design as included within this submission is provided within Attachment 4 of this documentation.